Antichiral states in twisted graphene multilayers: Antichiral states in twisted bilayer graphene

-We now explicitly show that anti-chiral states indeed emerge in the effective model for twisted bilayer graphene.
-We directly focus on the regime in which the magnetic flux associated is comparable with the lattice constant, where for computational convenience we use a rescaling trick.\cite{PhysRevLett.119.107201} In this situation, the number of Dirac cones can be reduced by merging opposite graphene valleys by applying the required in-plane magnetic flux [Fig. \ref{fig:5}(a)], which will be 8 T for the graphene/(hBN)$_2$/graphene heterostructure at a rotation angle of 0.2 degrees.
-In order to realize anti-chiral states, the two remaining Dirac cones are shifted in energy relative to one another.
+We now explicitly show that antichiral states indeed emerge in the effective model for twisted bilayer graphene.
+We directly focus on the regime in which the associated magnetic flux is comparable to the lattice constant, where for computational convenience we use a rescaling trick~\cite{PhysRevLett.119.107201}.
+In this situation, the number of Dirac cones can be reduced by merging opposite graphene valleys by applying the required in-plane magnetic flux [Fig. \ref{fig:5}(a)], which will be 8 T for the graphene/(hBN)$_2$/graphene heterostructure at a rotation angle of 0.2$^{\circ}$.
+In order to realize antichiral states, the two remaining Dirac cones are shifted in energy relative to one another.
 This is again achieved by adding an interlayer bias voltage [Fig. \ref{fig:5}(b)], i.e., on-site energies $\Delta$ that have a different sign $\tau_z^{ii} = \pm 1$ depending on the corresponding layer.
 This causes the separated Dirac cones of the upper and lower layer to be shifted in energy, whereas the quadratic merging point is gapped out.
-At the gapped merging point, anti-chiral edge states appear.
-Since the remaining cones are shifted up and down in energy, bulk states are present at the same chemical potential that compensate the co-propagating edge channels [Fig. \ref{fig:5}(b)].
+At the gapped merging point, antichiral edge states appear.
+These states are expected to always appear, due to the fact that for a twisted graphene geometry it is impossible to have purely armchair edges.
+Since the remaining cones are shifted up and down in energy, bulk states are present at the same chemical potential that compensate the copropagating edge channels [Fig. \ref{fig:5}(b)].
 The system is no longer insulating, but metallic, with currents along the edges propagating opposite to the bulk flow [Fig. \ref{fig:5}(c)].
-To summarize, anti-chiral states can be obtained in a twisted bilayer graphene system using the same recipe of applying in-plane magnetic and interlayer electric fields.
+To summarize, antichiral states can be obtained in a twisted bilayer graphene system using the same recipe of applying in-plane magnetic and interlayer electric fields.